mithuns1986/Docker-Notes-mtt/notes/05_networking.md

 - **Host**:
     - A step away from isolation — this driver integrates the container's network stack directly with the Docker host.
-    - Can prove to be instrumental in scenarios where network performance is paramount and the slight compromise in isolation can be afforded.
+    - Can prove to be helpful in scenarios where network performance is paramount and the slight compromise in isolation can be afforded.
     - Containers can share the host's IP, eliminating the need for port mapping.

 - **Overlay**: